 Palacio Real de Madrid, the city’s royal palace, is mind-boggling in size and extravagance.
 Standing in the Spanish royal halls and touring the enormous private chambers brought the power of the monarchy to life.
 The elaborate interiors, decorated with floor-to-ceiling fabrics, mammoth crystal chandeliers and intricate antique furnishings, are incredibly grand and a must-see.

-Barcelona a little over an hour from Madrid by plane, was the next stop on our Spanish holiday.
+Barcelona is a little over an hour from Madrid by plane, and it was the next stop on our Spanish holiday.
 The city feels quite urban but is perched on the Mediterranean Sea.
 The fact that we could go to the beach in February was a real treat.
 It wasn’t balmy, but it was warm enough to kick a soccer ball around and feel a light sea breeze.
-Barcelona is also a great city for walking, with many vast pedestrian areas.
+Visitors to Spain are delighted to find that Barcelona is also a great city for walking, with many vast pedestrian areas.
 We loved strolling up the famous Las Ramblas boulevard, people-watching and snacking on churros dipped in chocolate along the way.

 Staying at Splendom Suites, an aparthotel in the Eixample district, really made us feel like locals.
 The neighborhood was residential and quiet, yet near enough to many impressive sights, including Gaudi’s eccentric masterpieces a short walk away.
 We had a two-room apartment, which was well designed and tastefully decorated.
 It had a complete kitchen (with a Nespresso machine for Mom) and even a washing machine.
 When traveling with kids like mine, whose churros dipped in chocolate wind up dripping on shirts, that can be a lifesaver.